manhowong/CS-lectures/Knowledge-Based-AI/L18 Analogical Reasoning.md

 - Compare the above process with that of case-based reasoning:
 	- In case-based reasoning, since cases are in the same domain, adaptation is enough (instead of mapping and transfer shown here)
-- In some other theories, mapping is part of the retrieval phase: you do mapping in order to do retrieval
+- In some other theories, mapping is part of the retrieval phase: you do mapping first in order to retrieve relevant knowledge
 ### Analogical retrieval
 What criteria should we use to decide similarities between cases?